telosys-tools-bricks/telosys-editor-atom-package/README.md

 This package provides syntax coloration and auto-completion for :
 - Telosys DSL model ".entity" & ".model" files.
-- Telosys configuration files ".cfg".
+- Telosys configuration files "telosys-tools.cfg".
-- Telosys template files ".cfg".
+- Telosys template files ".vm" and "templates.cfg".

-It also provides icons for :
-- Telosys Tools folder.
-- Telosys .entity, .model, .vm, .dbcfg and .dbrep files.
+It also allows you to launch Telosys-CLI in one click !

 ## Installation